Key Takeaways

 Both demand and energy supply affect pricing in each TOU window.
 During early-bird hours when demand is the lowest, electricity rates mirror this with the lowest rates.
 During peak hours when solar energy is decreasing but demand is high, the cost of electricity is the highest.
 During off-peak hours when solar energy is most plentiful or demand is decreasing, electricity rates are not as costly as with peak hours.

 Another major factor in charging cost is location.
-Charging via private stations, like at a fleet depot or at home, will yield prices closest to the charging cost calculation above.
-Public charging stations, like those in retail or commercial parking lots, will average higher rates with more variability.
+Electric car charging via private stations, like at a fleet depot or at home charging garages, will yield prices closest to the charging cost calculation above.
+Public charging stations, like those in retail parking lots or commercial charging stations, will have higher average prices with more variability.
 Some public charging networks, like EVgo, have rolled out monthly subscriptions where members receive better rates than non-members, while other providers charge per minute of use instead of by kWh consumed.
-State and metropolitan area also affect rates—for example, Los Angeles has some of the most expensive electricity rates in the U.S.
+The metropolitan area the charging location is in can also affect rates—for example, Los Angeles has some of the most expensive electricity rates in the U.S.

 Using DC fast chargers, or superchargers, will be more expensive than level 2 chargers since DC fast chargers require more energy.
 A common strategy for optimized cost and timing is to charge your EV to 80% with a level 2 charger, followed by a supercharger for the remaining 20%.